zyumingfit/btfs-auto-test/README.md

       1.Contact me to get the private key

-      2.Use "ssh-keygen -m PEM to" generate a key pair, then append the public key to the server's ~/.ssh/authorized_keys file，cannot use "ssh-genkey" without "-m PEM" because paramiko does not recognize private keys generated using "ssh-genkey" without "-m PEM"
+      2.Use "ssh-keygen -m PEM" to generate a key pair, then append the public key to the server's ~/.ssh/authorized_keys file，cannot use "ssh-genkey" without "-m PEM" because paramiko does not recognize private keys generated using "ssh-genkey" without "-m PEM"

   - Specify the version of btfs you want to test in the start.py file